jmrashed/Email-List-Cleaning-Tool-Using-PHP/README.md

 Check if the e-mail provider is disposable:

 `PHPEmailAddressValidator::isDisposableProvider($disposable);`

-This method will check if the provider is included in the given list containing the disposable providers, a list with most common disposable providers is shipped with this library (kindly offered by [@michenriksen](https://gist.github.com/michenriksen/8710649)).
 Disposable providers list must be plain text files and providers must be separated by a break line (\n).